dgarage/NBXplorer/docs/API.md

     ]
   },
   "replacedTransactions": {
-    "knownBookmark": null,
-    "bookmark": "0000000000000000000000000000000000000000",
     "transactions": []
   }
 }
 ```

-If `knownBookmark` is not null, the response is just a differential on the state the client already know on top of the specified bookmark.

 ## Query a single transaction associated to a address or derivation scheme